Contents

 • The estate was purchased by a naval commander, Adriaen Maertensz Block, in 1638.
 In 1641, he built Keukenhof Castle, whose grounds covered 200 hectares.

-• Keukenhof, as you can see it today, was established in 1949 by a group of flower bulb growers and exporters to exhibit their spring-flowering bulbs.
+• Keukenhof as you see it today was established in 1949 by a group of flower bulb growers and exporters to exhibit their spring-flowering bulbs.

 • The garden opened its gates to the public in 1950 and was a big hit, welcoming 236,000 visitors in its first year alone.